scijava/scyjava/README.md

         See org.scijava.VersionUtils.compare(String, String) for further details.

+    is_xarraylike(xarr)
+        Return True iff the object is xarraylike: possessing .values, .dims, and .coords attributes,
+        and whose .values are arraylike.

+        :param arr: The object to check for xarraylike properties
+        :return: True iff the object is xarraylike

     isjava(data)
         Return whether the given data object is a Java object.

+    jarray(kind, lengths)
+        Create a new n-dimensional Java array.

+        :param kind: The type of array to create.
+This can either be a particular type of object as obtained from jimport, or else a special code for one of the eight primitive array types:
+        * 'b' for byte
+        * 'c' for char
+        * 'd' for double
+        * 'f' for float
+        * 'i' for int
+        * 'j' for long
+        * 's' for short
+        * 'z' for boolean
+        :param lengths: List of lengths for the array.
+For example:
+        `jarray('z', [3, 7])` is the equivalent of `new boolean[3][7]` in Java.
+        You can pass a single integer to make a 1-dimensional array of that length.
+        :returns: The newly allocated array

     jclass(data)
         Obtain a Java class object.